tweag/nickel/doc/manual/merging.md

 ```

 The default annotation is generaly to give a default value to a record field.
 So, this value can be changed afterward.
-Saying it in a more abstract way,
+Saying it in an different way than
+the explaination maid in the current part introduction,
 default indicate a lower priority to a field in case of merging.
 Saying that,
 If both sides have been annotated `default`, the merge is not possible.